-Find out when a tenant can legally break a lease in Nevada, when they can’t, and whether or not a landlord is required by Nevada law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Nevada, when they can’t, and if a landlord is required by Nevada law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out of a lease early without penalty, it’s important to know the notice requirements in Nevada to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Nevada to end a tenancy.

 Lease Termination Notice Requirements in Nevada

 In Nevada, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
-Nevada tenants have to provide written notice for the following lease terms:
+Nevada tenants have to provide written notice for the following lease terms (NRS 40.251):